TO SIGN IN:

 Find out what employers think of your resume.
 This event is held prior to the Fall Career Fair and offers students a 15-minute appointment to meet with a representative from companies across all industries and hear what hiring managers and human resource professionals can offer to enhance your resume.

 Career Conversations is a weekly series where students can learn about career path options and meet professionals within their fields of interest.
 Alumni and other professionals will discuss their experience and how they achieved success in their field.
 They will offer insight and advice on how to break into the industry and answer your questions.
-These events are also recorded and broadcast on University Career Services' YouTube Channel.
+These events are also recorded and broadcast on the Career Development YouTube Channel.

 A series of programs designed to help prepare seniors for the reality of after graduation.
-This event will bring together the best of Career Services’ workshops, resources, and counseling that students enjoy throughout the year all in one day.
+This event will bring together the best of Career Development workshops, resources, and counseling that students enjoy throughout the year all in one day.
 Meet with employers for resume and cover letter reviews or job search advice, participate in networking activities, meet with a career counselor, and attend workshops on a range of topics.
-Most sessions will run multiple times throughout the day so come when it works for your schedule.
+Most sessions will run multiple times throughout the day so stop by when it works for your schedule.

 For U.S. and international students interested in working on international issues, whether in the U.S. or abroad.
 This informational event features professionals from government, non-profits, and private companies, discussing career paths and opportunities in their field and how you can prepare for a global career.
 Students will rotate tables every 20 minutes, come to all or part of this program.
 This is an educational event, not a job fair.
 Dress is business casual.
 Students are advised to research the organizations in advance and prepare questions.